 - A. Bullying in Schools Fighting the Bully Battle (National School Safety Center) - B. Bullying at School: What We Know and What We Can Do D. Olweus - C. Preventing Bullying: A Manual For Schools and Communities (US Department of Education) - D. Direct From the Field: A Guide to Bullying Prevention (Commonwealth of MA governor's Task Force) - E. Bullying Prevention: Research and Implementation (Prevention Child Abuse America) - F. Bullying and Cyberbullying Prevention (Massachusetts Aggression Reduction Center) - C. Planning and Oversight: As part of plan, Heads of School will work in conjunction with Executive Director, staff, and counselor to do the following: - 1.
-Ensure process for recording and tracking of incident reports for bullying is implemented and followed. - Collect and analyze building and school-wide data on bullying to assess the present problem and to measure improved outcomes. - 3.
+Ensure process for recording and tracking of incident reports for bullying is implemented and followed. - 2.
+Collect and analyze building and school-wide data on bullying to assess the present problem and to measure improved outcomes. - 3.
 Planning for the ongoing professional development. - 4.
 Planning supports that respond to the needs of targets and aggressors. - 5.
 Choosing and implementing curricula that the school or district will use. - 6.
 Developing new or revising current policies and protocols under the Plan and designating key staff to be in charge of implementation of them. - 7.
 Amending student and staff handbooks and codes of conduct. - 8.
 Leading the parent or family engagement efforts and drafting parent information materials. - 9.
 Reviewing and updating the Plan each year.

-Appendix A: Bullying/ Retaliation Incident Report Form Date and Tin ie: 1.
-Name of Person Reporting/Filing Inciden ıt: 2.
-Circle whether you are the: Target of the behavior Reporter (not the target) 3.
-Circle whether you are a: Student Staff member (specify role) Parent Administrator Oth ner (specify) 4.
-If student, state your school: Frade: 5.
-If staff member, state your school or work site: 6.
-Information about the incident Name of target (of behavior): Name of Aggressor (Person who engaged in the be ehavior): Date(s) of Incident(s): Time When Incident(s) Occurred: Location of Incident(s) (Be as specific as possible e): 7.
-Witnesses (List people who saw the incident or role): have information n about i ; circle description of each person's Name: Student Staff Other: Name: Student Staff Other: Name: Student Staff Other: 8.
-Describe the details of the incident (including each person did and said, including specific wor needed. g the names of pods used).
-Please eople inv volved, what occurred, and what ditional space on back as For Ada ministrative Use Only 9.
-Signature of Person Filling this Report: Date: (Note: Reports may be filed anonymously.)
-10.Form Given to: Position: Date: Signature Data Received:
+Appendix A: Bullying/ Retaliation Incident Report Form Date and Time:

+1. Name of I Person Reporting/ Filing Incid lent:

+2. Circle who ether you are the: Target of th e behavior Rep orter (not the target)

+3. Circle wh nether you are a:

+Student Staff member (specify role e)

+Parent Administrator Other (specify)

+4. If student, state your school: Grade:

+5. If staff men mber, state your school or wo rk site:

+on about the incident t (of behavior):

+Name of Aggre essor (Person who engaged in the e behavior):

+Date(s) of Incid dent(s):

+Time When In ncident(s) Occurred:

+Location of In cident(s) (Be as specific as possi ible):

+7. Witnesses role): (List people who saw the incident t or have information n about i t; circle description of ea ch person's

+Name: Student Staff Other:

+Name: Student Staff Other:

+Name: Student Staff Other:

+8. Describe to each person di needed. he details of the incident (includ id and said, including specific w ling the names of p vords used).
+Pleas eople in e use ad volved, what occurred, ditional space on back and what as

+For A Administrative Use Only

+of Person Filling this Report: Date:

+(Note: Reports may be filed anonymously.)
+10.Form Given to: Position: Date:

+Signature Data Received.